argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Cluster-Decision-Resource.md

 # Cluster Decision Resource Generator

 The cluster decision resource generates a list of Argo CD clusters.
-This is done using [duck-typing](https://pkg.go.dev/knative.dev/pkg/apis/duck), which does not require knowledge of the full shape of the referenced Kubernetes resource.
+This is done using [duck-typing](https://pkg.go.dev/knative.dev/pkg/apis/duck), which does not require knowledge of the full shape of the referenced kubernetes resource.
 The following is an example of a cluster-decision-resource-based ApplicationSet generator:
 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: ApplicationSet